 This pack has been created after many years consulting with educators and students from varying levels of research and development in sustainable fashion.
 We found an overwhelming need globally for supporting educators to integrate sustainability into the curriculum.
 In particular, this pack evolved after a key roundtable discussion held in collaboration with Hong Kong Design Institute in 2015 on ‘The Future of Sustainable Fashion Education’, which revealed key findings below.

 - There is insufficient knowledge around the complex field of sustainability in fashion for both educators and students

 - There are a lack of teaching resources, and the existing curriculum schedule allows little or no time for fashion students and educators to develop new content

 - A mismatch exists between the level of sustainability education provided by fashion universities and the needs of the industry

-The Educator pack provides tools and resources to enable educators to introduce the topics of A Garment’s Lifecycle, Zero-waste, Up-cycling and Reconstruction to students, with minimal research needed.
+The Educator Pack provides tools and resources to enable educators to introduce the topics of A Garment’s Lifecycle, Zero-waste, Up-cycling, Reconstruction and Sustainability in Fibres to students, with minimal research needed.
 Each topic contains a minimum of one-hour worth of teaching materials, and includes exercises and out of class project briefs of various lengths.

 WHY IS SUSTAINABLE KNOWLEDGE ESSENTIAL FOR STUDENTS?